benelder/kanoodle-3d/README-BENCHMARK.md

 ## What It Does

-1. ✓ Generates test configurations (if needed)
+1. ✓ Generates test configurations (fresh random configs each run)
 2. ✓ Runs benchmark on your current branch (optimized)
 3. ✓ Automatically switches to `origin/master`
 4. ✓ Runs the same tests on the original branch